evgenyneu/Cosmos/README.md

 ## Using Cosmos in code

-Add `import Cosmos` to your source code if you used Carthage or CocoaPods setup methods.
+Add `import Cosmos` to your source code, unless you used the file setup method.

 You can style and control Cosmos view from your code by creating an outlet in your view controller.
 Alternatively, one can  instantiate `CosmosView` class and add it to the view manually without using Storyboard.